 About this Project

 The Multi-Use Recreation Centre is a major investment in the future of our community and our quality of life.
 White City's Town Centre Neighbourhood Plan would create a community hub for sports, recreation and culture.
 This is a huge opportunity to increase our quality of life, health and wellness and culture.
 It could also support economic development for our community and help realize a vibrant Town Centre, becoming the heart of our community.
-Community dialogue is needed to understand how much the community is willing to invest in the project through a variety of funding options including: user fees, fundraising and taxes.

 Where We Are At

-Stage 3 - Public Engagement and Design Development
+Stage 3 - Design Development

 Stage 3 includes Public Engagement and Design Development.